trilinos/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 **NOTES:**

-* When using the `blocking` mode for the `remote-pull-test-push-<remote-machine>.sh` script, the full output from the remote `checkin-test-sems.sh` script is sent to the STDOUT on the local machine.
+* When using the `blocking` mode for the `remote-pull-test-push-<remote-machine>.sh` script (as contrasted with the `nonblocking` mode demonstrated above), the full output from the remote `checkin-test-sems.sh` script is sent to STDOUT on the local machine.
 (In this case it is even more attractive to run in its own terminal on `<local-machine>`.)

 * The script `remote-pull-test-push.sh` also works from Mac OSX machines.
 Therefore, a Trilinos developer can do local development on a Mac OSX laptop and then run one script from their Mac to invoke the pull/test/push process.